defensem3ch/renoise-lame-mp3-encoder/README.md

 ## Dependencies

 ### Lame
- In case you're using Windows, I included the .exe file you need to use LAME, so you don't need to install anything
+ In case you're using Windows you don't need to install anything because I included the .exe file you need.

  Otherwise:
 https://lame.sourceforge.io/